-4. A record list for the author's published articles will be shown.
-You can refine the results according to your needs, or find the "Full Text from Publisher" links provided by our university.
+You can click "View as a set of results to export, analyze, and link to full text" to view a record list for the author's published articles.
+You can refine the results according to your needs, or find the full-text links to the publisher's site.
 Most importantly, there are a few analysis options on the right corner of the result list -- "Analyze Results" and "Create Citation Report".

 "Analyze Results" will help to get more publishing patterns of the author, e.g., research fields, publishing years, co-authors' countries and organizations, funding information, etc. "Create Citation Report" will generate a citation report of the author, including total citations, h-index, highly-cited articles, citations by year, etc. You will be able to get an overview of the citation metrics.

 If you would like to view the citation information of an individual article, click the title of that article in the record list.
 Citation information will be shown on the right of the detailed record page.
 The column will reflect the times cited, cited reference, citation map, most recent citations and link to a list of articles (in WoS core collection) which have cited the work.
 You can also set a citation alert so that notifications will be sent when the article gets a new citation.